TagonRX/13strateg_warehouse-_last_replit1/replit.md

 *   **Picking Task Item Names**: Added `itemName` field to picking_tasks table.
 When creating picking lists, item names are automatically extracted from inventory by SKU.
 Picking interface now displays item names instead of SKU codes for better worker experience.
 *   **Inventory Location Fix**: Fixed location mismatch where SKU-based location extraction (Warehouse Loading) didn't match database location field (Inventory).
 Corrected A99R item location from A998 to A99 to ensure consistency across views.
 *   **Inventory Group Dropdown Alignment**: Fixed dropdown menu alignment issue where action buttons (edit/delete) in expanded location groups with multiple SKUs appeared slightly shifted down.
 Added consistent flex wrapper to chevron icon to match button container structure.
+*   **Inventory Expanded Items Visual Clarity**: When a location group is expanded, nested items no longer display location in the location column.
+This creates a visual hierarchy making it clear that expanded rows are sub-items (SKUs) within that location, not separate location entries.

 ### Build and Development
 *   **Development**: `npm run dev` starts Express server with Vite HMR.